semaphoreP/codeastro/Day1/git_intro/README.md

 ```

 This should tell us that (1) we are in a git repository on the `main`
-branch and (2) our branch is up-to-date with `main` on the origin
+branch and (2) our branch is up-to-date with `main` on the remote
 repository.

 ## Adding and Editing Files in Your Repo

-4. Now, let's make a new text file to add to the repo directory on
+5. Now, let's make a new text file to add to the repo directory on
    your machine.
 For this demo, we'll make a file called `hello.txt`
    and add some text to it.
 The next step is to tell git that this new
    file should be added to the git repo, which is done by: